Every Struggle

 Every Struggle is the second studio album by Riyu Kosaka and her first major album since she joined record label Avex Trax.
 It was released on February 27, 2008.
-This album features 7 new tracks, as well a slight different version of "Danzai no Hana: Guilty Sky" and marks the return of Naoki Maeda as a compositor for Riyu.
+This album features 7 new tracks, as well as a slightly different version of "Danzai no Hana: Guilty Sky".
+It also marks the return of Naoki Maeda as a compositor for Riyu.